Tasmannia

 Tasmannia is a genus of about 36 species of flowering plants in the family Winteraceae, and is native to Australia and New Guinea, with one species (Tasmannia piperita) also found in parts of Southeast Asia.
 Plants in the genus Tasmannia are shrubs or small trees, usually dioecious with simple leaves, mostly white, sometimes yellow flowers, and one to many clusters of berries.

 Description

 Plants in the genus Tasmannia are shrubs or small trees that are usually dioecious, with simple, aromatic leaves arranged alternately along the branchlets, and have fine oil dots.
 There are no stipules.
 The flowers are usually white, sometimes yellow and arranged singly in the axils of bud scales, appearing like an umbel, later becoming like a whorl.
-The sepals are joined together, completely enclosing the flower bud, later splitting into lobes.
+The sepals are joined, completely enclosing the flower bud, later splitting into lobes.
 The fruit is a berry arranged singly or in clusters of up to 6.

 Taxonomy

 The genus Tasmannia was first formally described by published by Augustin Pyramus de Candolle in his Regni Vegetabilis Systema Naturale, from an unpublished description by Robert Brown (botanist, born 1773).

 The genus name, Tasmannia honours the Dutch explorer Abel Tasman.

 The taxonomic status of, and evolutionary relationship between Tasmannia and Drimys has been the subject of controversy for many years.
 A 2004 paper by Andrew Doust and Andrew Dinnan confirmed that the two genera do not form a monophyletic group, although they share distinctive similarities in their flowers.